abilandz/PH8124/Lecture_2/Lecture_2.md

 <command-name> <option(s)> <argument(s)>
 ```

 This is the right moment to stress the importance and profound meaning of empty character: Empty character is the default input field separator in the world of **Linux**.
 If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to shell, and **Linux** commands in general.
 In the above generic example, empty character separates the three items, which conceptually have a completely different meaning.
 As the very first step, after you have typed the input in the terminal and pressed 'Enter', the shell splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
-Then, it checks whether the very first token is some known **Linux** command, **Bash** key-word, etc.
+Then, it checks whether the very first token is some known **Linux** command, **Bash** keyword, etc.

 Let's look at them one by one...

-* **<command-name\>** : Whatever you type first in the terminal, i.e. before the next empty character is being encountered on terminal input, **Bash** is trying to interpret as some known **Linux** command, **Bash** key-word, etc. In general, _command-name_ can stand for one of the following items:
+* ```<command-name>``` : Whatever you type first in the terminal, i.e. before the next empty character is being encountered on terminal input, **Bash** is trying to interpret as some known **Linux** command, **Bash** keyword, etc. In general, _command-name_ can stand for one of the following items:

 	1) **Linux** command (i.e. system-wide executable or binary) --- example:  **cat**
 	2) **Bash**  built-in command --- example: **echo**